TanjaKec/bootcamp/content/general/WhatLearn/_index.en.md

 ## How the bootcamp work

 The material is structured within 3 daily modules.
-Each module is a 5 hours long sessio split into 4 hours hands on interactive student/teacher workshops with a 30 minutes lunch break and the last hour reserved for questions and discussions.
+Each module is a 5 hours long session split into 4 hours hands on interactive student/teacher workshops with a 30 minutes lunch break and the last hour reserved for questions and discussions.

 Each module will be taught by [Dr Tatjana Kecojevic](tanjakec.github.io) and will cover various related topics through appropriate case studies, presentations and readings.
 The conceptual models come to life when practice becomes reality during the hands on taught sessions, through the application of **R**.
 Students are then expected to use their own time to practice and hone acquired data handling expertise acquired during the taught sessions.